 Happy Meals have been a huge draw for families to come to the restaurant for over 40 years.
 It’ll be exciting to see what the future has in store!

-The kid-friendly McDonald’s of yesteryear is long gone, and the brand is now gearing up to offer branded merchandise to a whole new generation of adults that dined at their restaurants as kids!
+The kid-friendly McDonald’s of yesteryear is long gone.
+The brand is now offering branded merchandise to a whole new generation of adults that dined at their restaurants as kids!

 Not only that, but McDonald’s also revealed the Quarter Pounder Fan Club” in 2020.
-You can get all sorts of promotional merch like calendars, stickers, pins, t-shirts, heart lockets, and of course, burger-scented candles.
+Through this online shop, you can buy all kinds of promotional merch like calendars, stickers, pins, t-shirts, heart lockets, and of course, burger-scented candles.

 Basically, McDonald’s merchandise is now all grown up.
 It’s a far cry from the Happy Meals toys of the past, but this is all in the name of the restaurant going in a healthier, more forward-thinking direction.

-If you were a kid in the 70’s to early 00’s, you probably look back at trips to McDonald’s with fond feelings.
-They really held true to their original slogan and loved to see you smile.
+If you were a kid in the 70’s.
+80’s, 90’s, or early 00’s, you probably look back at trips to McDonald’s with fond feelings.
+The restaurant really held true to their original slogan – they loved to see you smile.